GenciD21/Environment-Detection-System/README.md

 ### Other Peripherals

-- **16x2 I²C LCD Display:**
+- **SPI TFT Display:**
-  A simple LCD will be used to display data locally.
+  A SPI TFT Display with LVGL Will be used to interface the sensor data.
-  I originally planned to use an SPI TFT display, but decided to simplify the setup to focus on building a complete and functional system first.

 ---